d0n601/CSUS-CSC152/README.md

 # California State University Sacramento
-### "CSC X52: Communication in the presence of adversaries."
+### CSC X52: Communication in the presence of adversaries.

 Various homework assignments for CSUS CSC 152/252 (Cryptography).